Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure_new.md

 ## zigbee2mqtt/bridge/config/whitelist
 Allows you to whitelist devices in the network.
 Payload should be the `friendly_name`, e.g. `0x00158d0001b79111`.
 On successful whitelisting a [`device_whitelisted`](https://www.zigbee2mqtt.io/information/mqtt_topics_and_message_structure.html#zigbee2mqttbridgelog) message is sent.
 Note that when devices are whitelisted, all device which are not whitelisted will be removed from the network.

-## zigbee2mqtt/bridge/config/rename
-Allows you to change the `friendly_name` of a device or group on the fly.
-Format should be: `{"old": "OLD_FRIENDLY_NAME", "new": "NEW_FRIENDLY_NAME"}`.

-## zigbee2mqtt/bridge/config/rename_last
-Allows you to rename the last joined device.
-Payload should be the new name e.g. `my_new_device_name`.

 ## zigbee2mqtt/bridge/config/add_group
 Allows you to add a group, payload should be the name of the group, e.g. `my_group`.

 In case you also want to specify the group ID, provide the following payload `{"friendly_name": "my_group", "id": 42}`.

-## zigbee2mqtt/bridge/config/remove_group
-Allows you to remove a group, payload should be the name of the group, e.g. `my_group`.

 ## zigbee2mqtt/bridge/networkmap
 **WARNING: During the networkmap scan your network will be not/less responsive.
 Depending on the size of your network this can take somewhere between 10 seconds and 2 minutes.
 Therefore it is recommended to only trigger these scans manually!**